driven-app/porsche-connect/README.md

 You will require a My Porsche account to be able to make use of this library.

+## Is the API official?

+Absolutely not.
+These endpoints are a result of reverse engineering Porsche's web and mobile applications.

 # CI/CD Status

 The library has a comprehensive suite of unit tests that run on GitHub Actions.
 Currently the test suite is run on a simulated **iPhone 12 Mini**.
 Further platforms (macOS) will be added in the future.